AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 ## Getting specific appearance using Themes {#specific-af-appearance}

 With AEM Forms, along with default out-of-the-box canvas theme, there are many other themes.
-If you want to design your form or interactive communication using other themes, along with additional changes, copy the theme from Theme Library folder.
+If you want to design your form <!-- or interactive communication --> using other themes, along with additional changes, copy the theme from Theme Library folder.
 Paste the copied themes outside the Theme Library folder, and edit the copied theme according to the changes you want.

 To copy a theme, perform the following steps:

-1. In authoring instance, navigate to **Adobe Experience Manager &gt; Forms &gt; Themes**.
+1. In authoring instance, navigate to **[!UICONTROL Adobe Experience Manager]** &gt; **[!UICONTROL Forms]** &gt; **[!UICONTROL Themes]**.
 1. Open the Theme Library folder.
-1. In the Theme Library folder, hover pointer over the corresponding out-of-the-box theme and tap **Copy**.
+1. In the Theme Library folder, hover pointer over the corresponding out-of-the-box theme and tap **[!UICONTROL Copy]**.
 1. Paste the copied theme outside the Theme Library folder.
 1. Customize the copied theme.

-After you customize the theme, apply it to your form or interactive communication.
+After you customize the theme, apply it to your form <!-- or interactive communication -->.

 >[!NOTE]
 >